Collection winter 2026 Product ID 141542

 Advanced riders usually prefer a specific style – freeride (freeride / pow), freestyle (park riding on obstacles, jumps) or universal/allround (riding on the slope).

-The length of the snowboard should generally be up to the chin.
-If the rider is still expected to grow, the size should be chosen between the chin and the nose.
-For freestyle you can choose a slightly shorter board, but this is not a rule.
-A board that is too short could make you oversteer in a turn, while a board that is too long makes it difficult to transition into a turn and is generally harder to control.
+The length of a snowboard should generally be up to the chin.
+If the rider is expected to grow taller, choose a size between the chin and nose.
+For freestyle, you can choose a slightly shorter board, but this is not a rule.
+A board that is too short could cause you to over-turn in a turn, while a board that is too long makes it difficult to turn and is generally more difficult to control.

-Each snowboard has a specific weight tolerance - the range of minimum and maximum rider weight.
-When choosing a snowboard, it is important to consider whether the rider is within this weight tolerance or not.
-If the rider is too light for the chosen snowboard, they will not flex enough in the turn, will not ride the full length of the effective edge and will not take advantage of the board's characteristics.
-Riders weighing above the weight tolerance risk overloading the snowboard or damaging it.
+Every snowboard has a specified weight tolerance – i.e., the range between the minimum and maximum weight of the rider.
+When choosing a snowboard, it is important to consider whether the rider's weight falls within this tolerance.
+If the rider is too light for the chosen snowboard, they will not be able to bend it sufficiently in turns, will not ride the entire length of the effective edge, and will not be able to take advantage of the board's properties.
+Riders whose weight exceeds the weight tolerance risk overloading or damaging the snowboard.

-If you're not sure if the snowboard you've chosen suits your weight, ask us!
+If you are not sure whether the snowboard you have chosen is suitable for your weight, ask us!

 The width of the snowboard is also an important parameter.
-It is important that the rider does not reach the toes or heels of the boots to the slope when riding in an arc.
-Riders with a boot size of UK 10.5 (EUR 45) and larger should look for wide versions of snowboards.
-With such a board they will be able to cut arcs without grinding the slope with their toes.
-There are also snowboards in mid-wide (slightly wider boards) and superwide (wide boards for really big feet) versions.
+The idea is that when riding in a turn, the rider's toes or heels should not touch the slope.
+Riders with boot sizes UK 10.5 (EUR 45) and larger should look for wide snowboards when choosing a board.
+With such a board, they will be able to carve turns without scraping the slope with their toes.
+Snowboards are also manufactured in mid-wide (slightly wider boards) and superwide (wide boards for really large feet) versions.

 Softer boards are more suitable for beginners, are easier to control and forgive more mistakes.
 They are also sought after by freestyle riders who spend most of their time jibbing (riding over obstacles).
 However, at faster speeds, a soft snowboard is no longer obedient in the arc and cannot bounce as nimbly as a stiffer board.